-Time required: 45 minutes in one sitting or spread throughout the week with a block of 30 minutes for project Class warm-up: Keyboarding on school typing tool take Ren ak like a Geek board starts today (or right after holidays).
-Students present information, audience questions.
+Time required: 45 minutes in one sitting or spread throughout the week with a block of 30 minutes for project

+Class warm-up: Keyboarding on school typing tool Speak like a Geek board starts today (or right after holidays).
+Students present information, take audience questions.
 Grade is based on knowledge and confidence.
-If necessary, review member: Homework due end of each month (practicing all keys by now). evidence of learning to post on Evidence Board?
-Stuce between lents start desktop publishing unit.
+If necessary, review Remember: Homework due end of each month (practicing all keys by now).
+Any evidence of learning to post on Evidence Board?
+Students start desktop publishing unit.
 What is 'desktop publishing'?
-What's different een the way DTP shares information and word processors?
-Prompt students to ider the importance of color, layout, and design elements in creating a project. v students Figure 74 and ask them as a group to fill in the blank cells.
+What's different between the way DTP shares information and word processors?
+Prompt students to consider the importance of color, layout, and design elements in creating a project.
+Show students Figure 74 and ask them as a group to fill in the blank cells.

-Figure 25-Compare/contrast tools-A
+Figure 74-Compare/contrast tools-A

-Element Presentation Word processing Spreadsheets DTP Purpose Share a presentation Share words Basics Text-based Design is secondary to content Layout may detract from words Primarily words communicate Sentences Full sentences with proper conventions Content Slides cover basics, to remind presenter what to say Use As complete resource Presentation Speaker reads from document What else
+Element Presentation Word processing Spreadsheets DTP

+Purpose Share a presentation Share words

+Basics Text, design second to content

+Sentences Full sentences, proper conventions

+Content Slides are like a bullet list

+Use As complete resource

+Presentation Speaker reads from document

+What else

-\\\\\When they're done, it'll look something like Figure 75:
+When they're done, it'll look something like Figure 75:

-Figure 26-Compare/contrast B
+Figure 75-Compare/contrast B

-Element Presentation Word Spread DTP processing sheets Purpose Share a presentation Share words Turn numbers into information Share information using a variety of media Basics Graphics-based Design is important to content Layout communicates Few words, lots of images Text-based Design is secondary to content Layout may detract from words Primarily words communicate Number-based Focus on tables, graphs Little text; lots of statistics and date Almost no words Mix of media-equal emphasis on text, images, layout, color Sentences Bulleted, phrases Full sentences with proper conventions None Full sentences, bullets, Content Slides cover basics, to remind presenter what to say Thorough discussion of a topic.
+Element Presentation Word processing Spread sheets DTP Purpose Share a presentation Share words Turn numbers into information Share information using a variety of media Basics Graphics-based Design is important to content Layout communicates Few words, lots of images Text-based Design is secondary to content Layout may detract from words Primarily words communicate Number-based Focus on tables, graphs Little text; lots of statistics and date Almost no words Mix of media-equal emphasis on text, images, layout, color Sentences Bulleted, phrases Full sentences with proper conventions None Full sentences, bullets, Content Slides cover basics, to remind presenter what to say Thorough discussion of a topic.
 Meant to be complete document Statistics, data, charts, graphs To draw an audience in; Use As a back-up to presentation As complete resource To support other presentation methods Good way to group information for easy consumption Presentation Speaker presents with their back to the slideshow Speaker reads from document Speakers uses it in a presentation or 1:1 Speaker passes out as a handout or take- way What else